 Select the graph in your document you want to get more information about.

 Swipe left or right to select any data point in the graph.

 Open the VoiceOver rotor, then select the Audio Graph setting.

 Swipe up or down to choose any of the following:

-Describe chart: Lists the name of each axis and lists the number of series.
+Describe graph: Lists the name of each axis and lists the number of series.

-Chart details: Opens an accessible view of the chart that provides access to the audio graph, summaries, statistics, and more.
+Chart details: Opens an accessible view of the graph that provides access to the audio graph, summaries, statistics and more.

-Play audio graph: Plays a series of tones that represents values in the chart, from left to right, using different pitches.
+Play audio graph: Plays a series of tones that represents values in the graph, from left to right, using different pitches.
 The higher the value, the higher the pitch.